xiaokaichen2000/xiaokaichen2000.github.io/_pages/about.md

 Research Interests
 ======

 My research interests focus on the design and analysis of optimization algorithms, particularly on the intersection between optimization and machine learning, including distributed (large-scale) optimization, statistical machine learning, nonconvex optimization and etc. Currently, I am working on the topic of parameter-free decentralized optimization for my Ph.D. dissertation.
-Moreover, I am interested in the topics like game theory, variational analysis and computer vision.
+Moreover, I am also interested in topics like game theory, variational analysis and computer vision.

 Beyond the Research